 Devon Bat Survey

 Would you like to know what bats are on your favourite walk, or in your local area?
 Borrow a bat detector to find out as part of the Devon Bat Survey!

-All bats have a slightly different sound used for echolocation and we use bat detectors to listen to the bats’ calls to distinguish between species.
+All bats have a slightly different sound used for echolocation.
+Therefore we use bat detectors to listen to the bats’ calls to hear the different species.

-During the summer months you can borrow an SM4 bat detector for 4 days from 20 locations across Devon through our online booking service.
+During the summer months you can borrow an SM4 bat detector for 4 days from 20 locations across Devon.
+This is done using online booking service.
 We ask that you only make one booking to allow as many people as possible to take part in the survey.

 Once the data has been analysed, a report will be sent to you, showing you all the bats that passed by.